typesstudio/BedreTilbud-HxP/server/ai-prompts/comparison/user.md

 }
 ```

-**CRITICAL:**
+**CRITICAL RULES:**
 - You MUST return exactly one narrative object for each policy in the input.
+NO MORE, NO LESS.
-- For each policy, you MUST copy the `deterministicId` field EXACTLY as it appears in the input.
+- For each policy, you MUST COPY the `policyKey` field EXACTLY from the input (e.g., "policy-1", "policy-2", "policy-3").
-- You MUST copy the `policyType` field EXACTLY as it appears in the input.
+- For each policy, you MUST COPY the `policyType` field EXACTLY from the input.
-- If input has 3 policies, your `policyNarratives` array MUST have 3 objects with matching deterministicIds.
+- If input has 3 policies with policyKeys ["policy-1", "policy-2", "policy-3"], your `policyNarratives` array MUST have 3 objects with those EXACT keys.
+- If input has 1 policy with policyKey "policy-1", your `policyNarratives` array MUST have EXACTLY 1 object with key "policy-1".
+DO NOT invent "policy-2" or "policy-3".
+- COUNT the policies in the input BEFORE responding.
+Your output count MUST match the input count exactly.

 ## GUIDELINES